loc8dotspace/loc8-site/README.md

 ## Getting started

-Use our deploy button to get your own copy of the repository:
+Use our deploy button to test and even deploy ( yes, for free ),  your own copy of this repository:

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/netlify-templates/kaldi-hugo-cms-template)
+,
 Once that is done, you need to setup the GitHub integration for Netlify CMS.

 Go to https://github.com/settings/developers and register a new application.